 - Be a Search Boss (video) when using library databases.

 - For a complete list of available databases, see Databases by Subject or Databases A-Z.

 - Library databases and other electronic resources can also be Accessed from off Campus.

 A Word About Culture:

 Since the definition of culture varies, the following information is based on its broadest definition to reflect the diversity of the people residing in the United States.
-The Library of Congress, which sets subject heading standards or "authorities" for many of our library databases and our catalog, as well as the U.S. Census Bureau, which sets standards for the statistical classification of race and ethnicity and also for ancestry, strongly influence the terminology used to describe groups in databases and publications.
+The Library of Congress sets subject heading standards, or "authorities", for many of our library databases and our catalog.
+The U.S. Census Bureau sets standards for the statistical classification of race and ethnicity and also for ancestry.
+Both of federal institutions strongly influence the terminology used to describe groups in databases and publications.
 Furthermore, this terminology changes over time to reflect current usage.
 Keep in mind the denotative and connotative uses of these terms may directly influence your search results.